Fret: Variations

 Fan frets (also fanned frets, slanted frets), or multi-scale: while frets are generally perpendicular to the instrument's neck centerline and parallel to each other, on a "fanned" fretboard, the frets are angled (spread like a fan) with only one center fret perpendicular to the neck's centerline.
 This gives the lower-pitched strings more length and the higher strings shorter length (comparable to a piano or a harp where heavier strings have different lengths).
 The idea is to give more accurate tuning and deeper bass.
 Some think that fanned frets might be more ergonomic.
 Fanned frets first appeared on the 16th-century Orpharion, a variant of the cittern, tuned like a lute.
 John Starrett revived the idea in the late seventies on his innovative instrument, the Starrboard.
 Rickenbacker employed a slanted fret, but it was not multi scale, or fanned.
 Novax Guitars among others offers such guitars today.
 The appearance of angled frets on these modern instruments belies the antiquity of this technique.

 Scalloped fretboard: Scalloping involves removing some of the wood between some or all of the fret.
 This is intended to allow a lighter touch for more precise fingering, while easing bends or vibratos (since there's no contact between the fingertips and the wooden surface of the fingerboard).
 It has some popularity with musicians playing heavy metal music, although the concept can also be seen in ancient instruments such as the sitar.
-Scalloped fretboards have not found widespread popularity because tonally accurate play requires a much lighter fretting hand than most guitarists can achieve, and often significantly heavier strings as well.

 Fat frets: on older guitars (especially the Fender Stratocaster), frets were typically made out of thin wire, and some electric guitar players replaced that with thicker wire, for "fat frets" or "jumbo frets".
 Fat frets make bending easier, and they change the feel of the guitar.
 As well, large frets, offering more metal, remain playable much longer than thin frets.
 A side effect of a thicker fret is a less precise note, since the string is held over a wider surface, causing a slight inaccuracy of pitch, which increases in significance as frets wear.

 Semi-fretted instruments

 It is also possible to find semi-fretted instruments; examples include the Malagasy kabosy and the Afghan Rubab.
 Semi-fretted versions of guitars and other fretted string instruments, however, are usually one-off, custom adaptations made for players who want to combine elements of both types of sound.
 One arrangement is for the frets to extend only part of the way along the neck so that the higher notes can be played with the smooth expression possible with a fretless fingerboard.
-Another approach is the use of frets that extend only partway across the fretboard so that some courses of strings are fretted and others fretless, for example Ryszard Latecki's Latar.
+Another approach is the use of frets that extend only partway across the fretboard so that some courses of strings are fretted and others fretless.